 AUDIENCE

-The academic event will take place offline in Astana, Kazakhstan, hosted in partnership with Nazarbayev University, over eight days: seven learning days and one day off.
-The Conference-Based Summer School is funded by the Ministry of Higher Education of the Republic of Kazakhstan.
+The academic event will take place offline in Astana, Kazakhstan, hosted in partnership with the School of Sciences and Humanities, Nazarbayev University, over eight days: seven learning days and one day off.
+The Conference-Based Research School is funded by the Ministry of Higher Education of the Republic of Kazakhstan.
 There is no participation fee.
 For citizens of the United States, the European Union, the United Kingdom, and more than 70 other countries, a visa is not required to enter Kazakhstan (the full list is available at the following link).

 Please note that the organizers do not cover travel expenses.
 However, we will assist participants in identifying suitable accommodation options near the University.